Runs on open hardware

 | RAM | 2 GB | 4 GB |

-| Storage | 16 GB | 32 GB or more |
+| Storage | 16 GB | 32 GB or more; on a Pi, a high-endurance microSD card |

 | OS | 64-bit Linux with Docker and Compose v2 | Raspberry Pi OS Lite, Debian, or Ubuntu Server |